phluid61/ruby-experiments/try/README.md

 Because the value-substitution form uses Ruby's magic hash parameter syntax, the mapped parameters must necessarily all come after the unmapped parameters.
+Additionally, in ruby 1.8, hashes are not insertion-ordered.

 Also: there is no syntax to map an exception type to its instance (i.e. to make it behave like an unmapped parameter).